Meeting the Needs of Louisiana's Special Populations

 The men and women who have served our country through military service deserve accessible, high quality primary care services.
 FQHCs throughout the country have made a special commitment to serve this special population.
 Using special payment arrangements that provide compensation for veterans' care, health centers allow veterans to receive care close to home and avoid long, expensive trips to the nearest VA facility.
 In 2017, Louisiana health centers served over 3,200 veterans.

-Lesbian, Gay, Bisexual, and Transgender individuals have been identified by HRSA as a special population that requires unique attention and treatment by health centers.
+Lesbian, Gay, and Bisexual individuals have been identified by HRSA as a special population that requires unique attention and treatment by health centers.

-HRSA has made significant efforts to educate FQHCs on the specific health needs of LGBT individuals.
-The National LGBT Health Education Center provides educational programs, resources, and consultation to health care organizations with the goal of optimizing quality, cost-effective health care for LGBT people.
+HRSA has made significant efforts to educate FQHCs on the specific health needs of LGB individuals.
+The National LGB Health Education Center provides educational programs, resources, and consultation to health care organizations with the goal of optimizing quality, cost-effective health care for LGB people.